We understand that your privacy is important to you and it’s important to us too.

 Where it is no longer necessary to hold your information, it will be securely destroyed.

-More detailed information on our retention periods is available in the council’s records retention policy (pdf)
+More detailed information on our retention periods is available in the council’s records retention policy, which you can find on our main privacy notice page.

 Changes to this privacy notice